 Despite these impediments, with the right strategy and the right technology, even the most complicated, ungainly network can be made agile.
 The right strategy here is automation, and the right technology for it is low-code network orchestration tools.
 While low-code is being used extensively for application development, its utility in network automation is yet to be fully explored.

-AppViewX’s AUTOMATION+, a low-code network orchestration platform, renders network automation a cakewalk by providing digital, drag-and-drop models of network devices (both physical and virtual), and multi-layered code abstraction.
+AppViewX’s ADC+, a low-code network orchestration platform, renders network automation a cakewalk by providing digital, drag-and-drop models of network devices (both physical and virtual), and multi-layered code abstraction.
 This enables network engineers to automate workflows involved in application delivery, patch deployment, and upgrades across devices in mere minutes, reducing manual drudgery and errors.
 It also integrates with the enterprise’s ITSM and help in setting up role-based access controls and approval workflows without having to code extensively.

-AUTOMATION+ offers complete visibility into the network infrastructure for network engineers to assess and analyze the performance of various network devices without having to log in to each module separately.
+ADC+ offers complete visibility into the network infrastructure for network engineers to assess and analyze the performance of various network devices without having to log in to each module separately.
 Users can centrally monitor and manage all their devices and ensure ready availability and tight security.
 The platform is vendor-agnostic too; it provides a single-window of management for multi-cloud environments, meaning organizations do not need individual management platforms for every cloud system that they employ.
 Since network management is centralized and automated, security and compliance standards can be easily accomplished.

-With the level of ease and flexibility that AUTOMATION+ brings to network orchestration, networks can be made truly agile.
+With the level of ease and flexibility that ADC+ brings to network orchestration, networks can be made truly agile.
 This agility gives them the leeway to support digital transformation to its fullest potential, while guaranteeing security and ease of management.

 Because what can be simplified, should be simplified.